infinitered/thesis-rails/README.md

 Thesis's installer will drop a `page_templates` folder into your `app/views` folder.
 This is where you put different styles of pages for use in the CMS.
-Thesis will install either an ERB or HAML version, depending on your configuration
+Thesis will install either an ERB or HAML version, depending on your configuration.

 #### Meta information